luckyjazzbo/character-rails/README.md

  - Isolate browserid
  - Add filters/categories for the blog
  - Filter which converts local images paths to S3 hosted
- - integrate fitvids into markdown editor
+ - Integrate fitvids into markdown editor